dheerajkumar2005/ML_Learning_Project/Week-1/README.md

+## Python Setup
+- https://realpython.com/installing-python/ </br> refer to this link for installing python in your system

+## VS Code Setup
+- For installing VS Code in your system refer https://code.visualstudio.com/docs/setup/setup-overview
+- Watch this short video on how to use VS Code https://www.youtube.com/watch?v=B-s71n0dHUk&t=267s&ab_channel=VisualStudioCode
+- Download and import the vscode profile in the home page of this repository, this contains almost all the required extensions.
+Refer to the below video https://www.youtube.com/watch?v=wnd-FJuHFuM&t=1s&ab_channel=TroubleChuteLinux

 ## Python Resources
 - https://www.w3schools.com/python/python_intro.asp ; this is a pretty good resource for python
   - All sub-sections in the Python Tutorial section except inheritance, iterators, Polymorphism, Dates, JSON, and regex; I expect you to go thoroughly through these sections